-The free water deficit calculator finds the amount of water replacement needed to correct dehydration - or to reach the desired level of sodium in the blood serum.
-Read on to learn more about the water deficit and to understand the free water deficit formula used by the calculator.
+The free water deficit calculator finds the amount of water replacement needed to correct dehydration – or to reach the desired level of sodium in the blood serum.
+Read on to learn more about water deficit and understand the calculator's free water deficit formula.

-If you're a medical professional, you can find our anion gap calculator useful.
+If you're a medical professional, you might find our anion gap calculator useful.

 What is water deficit?

 It's an estimated value used in medicine and nutrition to assess the volume of water required to correct dehydration during the initial stages of fluid-replacement therapy.